fluentpython/lispy/workshops/thoughtworks2021/pycon-us-2022.md

 We will do 30 minutes of exercises, split in three segments.

 Click [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fluentpython/lispy/HEAD?labpath=workshops%2Fthoughtworks2021%2Fnorvigs-lispy.ipynb)
- to run Jupyter Notebook at Binder.
+ to run this tutorial's Jupyter notebook at Binder.